 2013 Chevrolet Camaro Review

-With engines that range from a 323-horsepower V6 to a 580-horsepower supercharged V8, test drivers agree that the 2013 Chevrolet Camaro has more than enough power, no matter which model you choose.
+With engines that range from a 323-horsepower V6 to a 580-horsepower supercharged V8, reviewers agree that the Camaro has more than enough power, no matter which model you choose.
 A six-speed manual transmission is standard, and a six-speed automatic is optional across the model line.
-The V6-powered Camaro gets up to 19/30 mpg city/highway, which is about average for the class.
+The V6-powered Chevrolet Camaro gets up to 19/30 mpg city/highway, which is about average for the class.
 Critics are generally impressed with the Camaro’s handling abilities, saying that it corners well for a car of its size.
 Some reviewers note that the Ford Mustang offers better all-around performance, but others maintain that the Camaro’s powerful engine choices and capable handling make it worthy of your consideration.
 Additionally, a great safety score makes the 2013 Camaro stand out in the class.

-Like most sports cars, the Camaro has a small back seat and trunk, but some reviewers also note that the front seats don’t have much headroom, and that outward visibility is poor from the driver’s seat.
-If you’re shopping for a Camaro, you may want to consider adding optional features like parking sensors or a rearview camera to help alleviate this issue.
+Like most sports cars, the 2013 Camaro has a small back seat and trunk, but some test drivers also note that the front seats don’t have much headroom, and that outward visibility is poor from the driver’s seat.
+If you’re shopping for a Chevrolet Camaro, you may want to consider adding optional features like parking sensors or a rearview camera to help alleviate this issue.
 Like the Mustang, some critics also say that the Camaro’s interior materials could use some improvement.
 Still, the Camaro offers standard Bluetooth phone and audio connectivity, which is still optional in many rival sports cars.

 - "All rational thinking puts the Camaro ahead of the Mustang.
 In addition to being the faster car, it's also significantly cheaper than the Boss." -- Automobile Magazine (Camaro SS 1LE)